Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe Radeon R9 380 4G, in theory, should perform quite a bit faster than the GeForce GTX 1050 Ti in general. (explain)
+Memory BandwidthPerformance-wise, the Radeon R9 380 4G should in theory be a lot better than the GeForce GTX 1050 Ti in general. (explain)

-Texel RateThe Radeon R9 380 4G will be much (more or less 75%) faster with regards to anisotropic filtering than the GeForce GTX 1050 Ti. (explain)
+Texel RateThe Radeon R9 380 4G will be much (approximately 75%) better at AF than the GeForce GTX 1050 Ti. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison